shinsenter/defer.js/docs/apis.md

 </script>
 ```
 **Example**
-Using the `Defer.all()` method for script tags with `src` attribute:
+Using the `Defer.all()` method for script tags with the `src` attribute:

 Your scripts will work perfectly when you mix inline scripts
-and script tags with an src attribute, like the below example.
+and script tags with a `src` attribute, like the example below.

 The `waitForUserAction` argument (the fifth argument) is set to `true`,
-the library will defer the load of the tippy.js library until the user starts
+the library will defer loading the tippy.js library until the user starts
-interacting, when the user moves his/her mouse on the button, a tooltip will show.
+interacting.
+When the user moves their mouse over the button, a tooltip will show.

 Notice: To avoid unexpected behavior when using
-the `Defer.all()` method to delay the execution of script tags,
+the `Defer.all()` method to delay executing script tags,
-you should call run the `Defer.all()` method with a regular script tag.
+you should call the `Defer.all()` method with a regular script tag.

 ```html
 <button id="tooltip-button">My button</button>